Medical questions & health advice by board certified doctors

-"Can contact lenses cause eye infections?
+"Can contact lenses cause eye infections?"

 I am a 25-year-old woman about to get her first pair of contact lenses.
 My question is this: will it make eye infections more likely?
 I do not want to get infections.

 Each type and brand of contact is different in terms of the recommended cleaning frequency.
 In fact there are some 'daily use' contacts that require no cleaning at all, because they are thrown away at the end of every day.
 However, if you are not using these kind of contacts, then you will need to follow the cleaning regimen given to you by your doctor.
 Most infections occur because contact users either are wearing old contacts for prolonged periods of time or they are leaving the contacts in for too long between cleaning times.
 Additionally, it will be important to follow your eye doctor's recommendation for at least yearly general eye health checkups.
 At these visits, your eye doctor will make sure there are no other complications from wearing contacts, such as scratches or irritation of the cornea or other structures of the eye.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.